kdavidmoore/final-project/README.md

 ```javascript
 const MAPBOX_PROJECT_ID = 'my_mapbox_editor_project_id';
 ```

-Similarly, Google Maps Geocoding API also requires an API key, which can be stored in /app/constants/google-maps.constant.js.
+Similarly, Google Maps Geocoding API requires an API key, which can be stored as GOOGLE_MAPS_API_KEY in /app/constants/google-maps.constant.js.

-### A note on using Nodemailer, Stripe, and MySQL:
 Nodemailer will not work without a valid "from" email address and password.
 You can use Google, Yahoo, etc., but you will need to use either [OAuth2 authentication](https://nodemailer.com/using-gmail/), or modify your email account's security settings to allow "Less Secure" apps.
 Store your username and password in /server/routes/secrets.js, along with your Stripe key and MySQL login info:
 ```javascript
 module.exports = {